CreateJS/EaselJS/README.txt

 Rectangle & Point
 Represent geometric data.

+Node.JS
+Works with Node.JS.
+Look in the examples/node directory for usage examples.

 Have a look at the included examples and API documentation for more in-depth information.